 If bent arm lateral raises do not suit you, these alternatives hit the same muscle:

-FitCraft's AI coach Ty programs bent arm lateral raises based on your assessment results, automatically adjusting the weight, reps, and tempo as you progress.
-The 3D demonstrations show the exact elbow angle and arm path from multiple angles, so you can see exactly what 90 degrees looks like before you pick up a dumbbell.
+Ty programs bent arm lateral raises based on your assessment results and adjusts the weight, reps, and tempo as you progress.
+The 3D demonstrations show the elbow angle and arm path from multiple angles so you can see what 90 degrees looks like before you pick up a dumbbell.

 Frequently Asked Questions